joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 </div>

 <div>
-  The last little bit is to increment the record we&#8217;ll start with next time and break out of the loop if we&#8217;re at the end of the result set.
+  The last little bit is to increment the record we'll start with next time and break out of the loop if we're at the end of the result set.
 </div>

 <div>